kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 ## Closing

-This decisions might seem very technical or bringing "not-so-high" value as other features.
+These decisions might seem very technical or bring less value as other features.
 But for the Kubewarden team, it's important we provide a solution that is suitable for as many people as possible.